BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/PuzzleCoding.md

 - relatively easy to decode without this library.
 - compatible with [SudokuWiki](https://sudokuwiki.org).

-You can learn about the <doc:EncodingFormats> or keep reading to use the library.
+You can learn about the <doc:EncodingFormats> or keep reading for an overview of the library.

 ## Usage